 8. Take a historic carriage tour around Charleston (from USD 50.0)

 What better way to enjoy the charms of historic Charleston than with an old-fashioned, horse-drawn carriage ride?
-The tour will last for about an hour and cover over 2.5 miles (4 kilometers) and show you the best sights of the city, including the most notable mansions and stunning gardens.
-Expect to stop at Aiken-Rhett House, Joseph Manigault House, and Historic Homes Walk, and Old South Carriage Company.
+This Charleston tour will last for about an hour and cover over 2.5 miles (4 kilometers) and show you the best sights of the city, including the most notable mansions, cobblestone streets, and landscaped gardens.
+Expect to stop at Aiken-Rhett House, Joseph Manigault House, Historic Homes Walk, and Old South Carriage Company.

 Charleston’s Old South Carriage Ride and Guided History Tour